-A Guide To The Things To Do In Valladolid, Mexico
+21 Best Things To Do In Valladolid, Mexico

-When I visited Valladolid, Mexico, for the first time, I was on a Mexico road trip with my sister and we simply happened there as we wanted to break the journey from Merida to Tulum, on the other side of the Yucatan Peninsula.
-We hadn’t read much about it, so the city caught us completely by surprise – a pleasant surprise, that is!
+When I visited Valladolid, Mexico, for the first time, I was on a Mexico road trip with my sister, and we simply happened there as we wanted to break the journey from Merida to Tulum, on the other side of the Yucatan Peninsula.

-Indeed, there are more things to do in Valladolid than you probably imagine, and it’s not by chance that the city was declared a UNESCO World Heritage site in 1998.
-Valladolid is packed with beautiful churches, colonial architecture, colorful streets, a lively market.
+Valladolid is packed with beautiful churches, colonial architecture, colorful streets, and a lively market.
 The center has lots of great restaurants and bars – this is where we had the best margarita of our entire trip!
-And close to town you’ll find some of the most impressive cenotes in Mexico, as well as stunning Mayan sites.
+Close to town, you’ll find some of the most impressive cenotes in Mexico, as well as stunning Mayan sites.

 While Valladolid, Mexico, is central enough in the peninsula that you can visit it on day trips from either Tulum or Merida, I recommend spending a couple of days there to soak in the lovely atmosphere.
 Continue reading this post to discover all the things to do in Valladolid and its surroundings.